How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 Potential Side Effects

 Like any medication, there are always potential side effects and risks associated with it.
-It’s wise to not only acknowledge but fully understand the side effects of any prescription drug or medication you are considering taking.
-Before and during treatment, familiarize yourself with it will be helpful to know the potential side effects of Ozempic.
+It’s wise not only to acknowledge but fully understand the side effects of any prescription drug or medication you are considering taking.
+Before and during treatment, familiarize yourself with the potential side effects of Ozempic.
 These may include:

 Common Side Effects